Health insurance & Medical care

 - Any other proof provided under the agreement on social insurance.

-From 1 July 2013 (the date of the Croatian accession to the European Union) former bilateral agreements with the EU Member States were replaced by EU regulations on the coordination of social security systems.
-These regulations are in place between all 28 Member States of the EU.
-Also, Norway, Iceland, and Liechtenstein as Member States of the European Economic Area (EEA) apply EU regulations for coordination of social security systems with Croatia starting from 12 April 2014, whereas Switzerland applies them since 1 January 2017.
+From July 1st 2013 (the date of the Croatian accession to the European Union) former bilateral agreements with the EU Member States were replaced by EU regulations on the coordination of social security systems.
+These regulations apply in all 27 Member States of the EU.
+Also, Norway, Iceland, and Liechtenstein as Member States of the European Economic Area (EEA) apply EU regulations for coordination of social security systems with Croatia starting from April 12th 2014, whereas Switzerland applies them since January 1st 2017.

 Generally, there are two kinds of health insurance.
 One is travel health insurance for the purpose of short-term stay and visa issuance, and another is health insurance under the Croatian Health Insurance Fund (HZZO) for the purpose of temporary and permanent stay.